Michele-Curci/CI2025_lab3/README.md

 The results from the A* runs were validated against the **Bellman-Ford APSP** results (which serve as the ground truth).

-A comparison can be found in the comparison.ipynb.
+A comparison can be found in the compare.ipynb.

 ## Use of LLM